-A resource pool in Selling and Fulfillment Foundation represents the group of individual resources that perform the services.
-It is the primary mechanism of defining and managing capacity within the Inventory Management module of Selling and Fulfillment Foundation.
+A resource pool in Sterling Selling and Fulfillment Foundation represents the group of individual resources that perform the services.
+It is the primary mechanism of defining and managing capacity within the Inventory Management module of Sterling Selling and Fulfillment Foundation.
 Note that it is not intended to represent every individual resource that actually performs the service and it is only a means to represent an aggregate service resource.
-Defining a resource pool gives you the option to define capacity at the resource pool level or at the service resource level.Even when capacity is maintained at the resource pool level, service resources can still be defined for informational purposes.
-For more information about defining service resources, see Section 8.3.4, "Service Resources".
+Defining a resource pool gives you the option to define capacity at the resource pool level or at the service resource level.
+Even when capacity is maintained at the resource pool level, service resources can still be defined for informational purposes.
+For more information about defining service resources, see "Service Resources" on page 187.